TEACH AMERICA TO SWIM

 Rip currents are a strong, often narrow, current that brings water away from the shore and back out to sea.

 NOAA (National Ocean & Atmospheric Administration) has put together an excellent Q&A all about rip currents included how and why they are formed along with more safety tips.
 You can find thatQ&A Here!
-What to do if you get caught in a riptide:

 What to do if you see someone who needs help: